 HIV testing and risks of sexual transmission

-- U=U: how an undetectable viral load on ART stops HIV transmission, and
+- U=U: how an undetectable viral load on ART stops HIV transmission.

-This guide was produce to answer all questions on transmission risk and HIV testing.
+This guide was produced to answer all questions about HIV testing.
+It also answers all questions on the risks of transmission.

 Introduction